AI Product Photography Prompts

 Martini canvas workflow

-For face-and-label-fidelity work (hero on white, marketplace packshot, brand-color hero), wire the product reference into Nano Banana 2 or Imagen 4.
+For label-fidelity work (hero on white, marketplace packshot, brand-color hero), wire the product reference into Nano Banana 2 or Imagen 4.
 For scene placement (lifestyle, on-set, in-context), wire the product reference plus the scene reference into Flux Kontext — its edit-awareness handles placement without product distortion.

 Pass the strongest hero through a GPT Image 2 cleanup node when you need label typography or fine packaging detail crisp.
-Treat this as polish, not re-generation — small artifact cleanup, not composition change.
+Treat this as polish, not re-generation — small artifact cleanup, not a composition change.

 Variations